tamagui/tamagui/next.md

+- // TODO: pulling past the limit breaks scroll on native, need to better make ScrollView

 - icons move from themed() to just styled()

 - nextjs plugin should automatically do the t_unmounted thing if disableSSR isnt true